Weekly service expectations

 Phoenix weekly pool service

-The main buyer page for recurring care in Phoenix.
+The main buyer page for recurring care in Phoenix, now strengthened with price framing, cleanup-versus-weekly-service judgment, startup timing, and direct diagnostic routing.

 Paradise Valley weekly pool service